yangliunewyork/AwsStandardVpcTemplate/README.md

 VPC endpoints allow traffic to flow between a VPC and other services without ever leaving the Amazon network.

+VPC endpoints are not free, so you will need to have as minimal as possible.

 Here is the list of VPC Endpoints we are going to setup for the VPC:

 __VPC Interface Endpoints:__